dotherightthing/control-traktor/README.md

 This repo uses a build script so that I can write JavaScript in ES6 rather than ES5.

 1. [Install Node and NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) and [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
-2. `git clone` this repo to `~/Music/Ableton/User Library/Presets/Audio Effects/Max Audio Effect/`
+2. `git clone` this repo to `~/Music/Ableton/User Library/`
-3. Run `npm install` to install dependencies
+3. Run `npm install` to install dependencies, run the build
-4. Run `npm run watch` to lint, build and watch for JavaScript file changes
+4. Run `npm run watch` to lint and build as you save file changes
-5. Edit `src/m4l-helpers.js` - the Max-friendly (ES5) version of the JavaScript in the `dist` folder is updated
+5. Edit `src/js/m4l-*.js` - the Max-friendly (ES5) version of the JavaScript files are in the `dist` folder is updated
-6. Edit `dist/M4L Helpers.amxd`
+6. Edit `dist/*.amxd` in Max - `npm run watch` will copy this file back to `src/patches` whenever you save changes to it

 ---